Distribution

 Private Plugins

-- Installable only within your own stores
+- Installable only within your own stores by default

 - Auto-approved on creation — no review required